- This story was covered in Scotland on Sunday on 4 July 2021.

 CENSIS’s 250th project is a major £12.5 million initiative aiming to create three ‘communities of the future’ in Glasgow, Dundee, and Moray, being delivered by a consortium of partners led by Blackwood Homes and Care.
 It has received UK Research and Innovation funding as part of the Industrial Strategy Challenge Fund’s Healthy Ageing Challenge.

-The scheme aims to help older people in Scotland to live longer, healthier, and more independent lives.
+Known as ‘Peoplehood’, the scheme aims to help older people in Scotland to live longer, healthier, and more independent lives.
 Each neighbourhood will decide their own focus, with an emphasis on community involvement and co-designing and testing innovations that support healthy ageing – such as improving accessibility to, and the adaption of, existing homes as well as the overall design of future housing.

 Paul Winstanley added: “The project with Blackwood Homes and Care is highly significant – bringing a large-scale initiative with potential UK-wide impact to Scotland.
 It also involves a broad range of industry, academic, and other innovation centre partners, underlining what can be achieved through collaboration.”